Scarification: What exactly are we blabbing about?

 It is hopeless to belittle the significance of scarification to African traditional lifestyles.
 We used the marks to uniquely distinguish an individual from anyone else, tell her/his rank in society, family, clan, and tribe, as well as symbolize her beauty or strength.

-An African tribe that has kept the practice a live to date is the Luba People of The Congo Basin.
-For these noble people, scarification – or kulemba as they call it – still serves as a way of encoding memories regarding person’s history and their place in society.
+An African tribe that has kept this gorgeous body art alive to date is the Luba People of The Congo Basin.
+For these noble people, scarification – or kulemba as they call it – still serves as a way of encoding memories.

 In the end.